-Check the tightness of the hose clamps, oil cooler couplings, and charge air cooler couplings daily.
-Check the condition of the cooling system hoses and clamps every 10 hours of operation.
+Check the condition of the coolant system hoses and clamps every 10 hours of operation.

 Hoses:

 - Inspect the hoses for cracks, abrasions, cuts, bulges, swollen ends, or leaks. - Squeeze the hoses.
 They should yield slightly to moderate pressure and not feel too hard, too soft, or spongy. - Replace faulty hoses before operating the engine.